Office of Undergraduate Admission

-A note on submission of test scores: We accept electronic submission of scores from the testing agencies and test scores noted as part of the official transcript.
+Important note: We accept electronic submission of scores from the testing agencies and test scores noted as part of the official transcript.
 We do not accept student score reports or hand-written scores, even if signed by a school official.

 Yes, we annually request mid-year grades from about 40% of our applicants.
 All Early Action applicants moved to General Freshman Admission must submit mid-year grades.
 We request mid-year grades, and any other necessary information, directly from the applicant by email.
 If your school automatically sends mid-year grades, we thank you!